South Hills Rock Climbing

 Weather station 13.6 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South Hills:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Hills:

 Featured Route For South Hills

 Pole Dancer 5.11a 6c 22 VII+ 22 E3 5c ID

 : Castle Rocks